jxskiss/simplessl/README.md

 Considered BETA.

-Although this program has been running for 3 years supporting my personal sites, but this is a spare-time project, and has not known deployment for large production systems.
+Although this program has been running for nearly 5 years supporting my personal sites, however this is a spare-time project and has not known deployment for large production systems.

-Thus anyone interested with this is HIGHLY RECOMMENDED to do testing in your environment.
+**Anyone interested with this is HIGHLY RECOMMENDED to do testing in your environment.**

 ## Installation

+### For Openresty

 The lua library is published with [OPM](https://opm.openresty.org/), the following command will install the ssl-cert-server library, as well as it's dependency "lua-resty-http".